Thekaran11/Sales-Forecasting-Excel-ETS/README.md

 ETS reduced forecast error by approximately 42% compared to the baseline model.

-🛠 Tools Used
+## Tools & Techniques

-  Microsoft Excel
+- Microsoft Excel

-  Time Series Analysis

-  Error Metrics (MAPE)
+- FORECAST.ETS()
+- Time-based Train/Test Split
+- Moving Average Baseline
+- MAPE Evaluation

-  Dashboard Design
+- Dashboard Design

 🎯 Key Insights

   The ETS model captured seasonality and trend more effectively than a simple moving average, demonstrating the importance of model validation and baseline benchmarking.